raul23/nlp/README.rst

    Total time: 2.81 seconds

 `:warning:` Actually, the first text didn't take 3.342 seconds to process.
-It really took 0.003 second like the other texts of similar length (when re-running the classificiation again afterward).
+It really took 0.003 second like the other texts of similar length (when re-running the classification again  on the first text after the initial one).
 It is just that it takes more than 2 seconds to start classifying.
 Thus, it is an **overhead** that we must take into account when using ``langid``.

 `:star:` By default, the fifth method shows results for the multiclass classification but if the ``-v/--verbose`` option is used, then results for binary classification are also shown so you can compare them with